-Charlie H. Warfield has been a champion for equal rights and social justice in the Tennessee legal community for over 50 years.
-Charlie values the development of young attorneys as capable professionals devoted to public service and advancing justice for all; his accomplished career reflects just how tirelessly he works to support legal aid lawyers in the state.
+Charlie H. Warfield (1924 – 2020) was a champion for equal rights and social justice in the Tennessee legal community for over 50 years.
+Charlie valued the development of young attorneys as capable professionals devoted to public service and advancing justice for all; his accomplished career reflects just how tirelessly he worked to support legal aid lawyers in the state.
 His supporters have chosen to honor his legacy by bringing the Charlie Warfield Fellowship to the Tennessee Justice Center.

 The cases worked on by the Fellows do more than help individuals – they help the system.
 The individual cases inform our broader policy advocacy on how to improve life for many others.
 This has led to an improved ruling on state regulations affecting community services for seniors and has led to recommending amendments that would make senior services more available and effective.
 Margaret Danko and her daughter Jay – a survivor of congenital heart disease and Leukemia – did not expect to face a crisis when they moved to Tennessee to be closer to Jay’s specialist at Vanderbilt.
 Due to bureaucratic red tape, Jay lost the Medicaid coverage she relied on.
 Luckily, the Tennessee Justice Center’s Warfield Fellow was ready to help.
 Emily Quinlan, the Fellow at the time, guided them through the appeals process and together they won back her coverage.